scala/scala3/docs/docs/reference/extend/local-coherence.md

 `ListMonad.Super[Functor]` would be `ListMonad.type`, since it would be `ListMonad` that defines some of the methods in `Functor`.

-Once we have the `Super` type defined like this, we can add typeclass constraints to enforce equalities.
+Once we have the `Super` type defined like this, we can add type constraints to enforce equalities.
 For instance:

 ```scala
 def transform[F[_], A](x: F[A], f: A => A)(